Greatest Hits (ABBA album): Release

-On the North American version of the album "Hasta Mañana" was omitted and the other tracks were reordered.
-In Australia, where several of the tracks had reached number one, the release of Greatest Hits was beaten to the market by the RCA Victor compilation The Best of ABBA, precluding a release there for years.
-Nevertheless, the official greatest hits package was an enormous success.
-Even Rolling Stone, often one of ABBA's harshest critics in the US, declared of the album, "Anyone who could listen to this record five times and not wind up humming half the songs is an android".

-Polar's version of Greatest Hits reached number one in Sweden and in Norway, but lost out in sales over much of the rest of Europe and in Australia and New Zealand to the already released rival compilations.
-However, it had no competition in the UK and in North America, and the UK version of the album was released in April 1976.
-In the five-month period between the releases of the Scandinavian and UK versions of Greatest Hits, ABBA had achieved their second consecutive (and third overall) UK number-one single with "Fernando", and this song was added to the UK version of the album, as well as to a reissued version in Norway and Denmark.
+Greatest Hits reached number one in Sweden and in Norway, but lost out in sales in Europe, Australia, and New Zealand due to the already released rival compilations.
+The UK version of the album was released in April 1976.
+In the five-month period between the releases of the Scandinavian and UK versions of Greatest Hits, ABBA had achieved their second consecutive (and third overall) UK number-one single with "Fernando".
+The song was added to the UK release, as well as to reissued albums in Norway and Denmark.
+In Australia, where several of the songs included on the album had reached number one, the release of Greatest Hits was beaten by The Best of ABBA, the RCA Victor compilation, preventing a release there for years.

+Greatest Hits was released in the US and in Canada in September 1976.
+This North American version of the album omitted "Hasta Mañana" and reorganized the track listing.
+Sales of the record did not peak until April 1977, when the song "Dancing Queen" reached number one in both countries.
+"Dancing Queen" was not included on Greatest Hits, but it was the lead single from the new studio album Arrival and it had generated interest in ABBA's back catalogue.
+Greatest Hits has been certified platinum in the US and quintuple platinum in Canada.

 The release of Greatest Hits coincided with the start of ABBA's huge popularity in the UK during the latter half of the 1970s, becoming the first of eight consecutive number-one albums for the group.
 It spent eleven non-consecutive weeks at the top of the UK Albums Chart and went on to become the best-selling album of 1976 and the second best-selling album of the 1970s.
 As of July 2016 it is the 46th best-selling album of all time in the UK, with sales of over 2.6 million.

-Greatest Hits was released in the US and in Canada in September 1976, but sales of the record did not peak until April 1977, when the song "Dancing Queen" reached number one in both countries.
-"Dancing Queen" was not included on Greatest Hits, but it was the lead single from the new studio album Arrival and it had generated interest in ABBA's back catalogue.
-Greatest Hits has been certified platinum in the US and quintuple platinum in Canada.
+Greatest Hits was an enormous success.
+Rolling Stone declared of the album: "Anyone who could listen to this record five times and not wind up humming half the songs is an android".

+The compilation was released in Brazil, titled ABBA and issued in the ABBA album artwork.
+ABBA was amongst the best albums released in 1976 in Brazil.